 Figure 68: The CityGML export dialog.

 Output file selection.
-At the top of the export dialog, the folder and filename of the target CityGML dataset have to be specified [1].
+At the top of the export dialog, the folder and filename of the target CityGML dataset must be specified [1].
 You can either manually enter the target file or open a file selection dialog via the Browse button.

+The exporter supports the following file formats for writing CityGML datasets: 1) regular XML files (*.gml, *.xml), 2) GZIP compressed XML files (*.gz, *.gzip), and 3) ZIP archives (*.zip).
+Simply make sure to add the file extension of the file format of your choice to the name of the target file in [1].
+When choosing ZIP as target format, then all additional files such as texture images are also written into the ZIP container per default.

 The export operation supports tiled exports, which typically results in multiple datasets being written to the file system.
 Nevertheless, also for tiled exports, only a single target file must be specified.
-More details on tiled exports are provided in chapter 5.6.2.2.
+More details on tiled exports are provided below and in chapter 5.6.2.2.

 Workspace selection.
 If the 3D City Database instance is version-enabled (Oracle only), the name of the workspace and the timestamp from which the data shall be exported can be specified [2].
 If no workspace is provided, the default workspace is assumed (Oracle: LIVE).